jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 information is not needed or when the device doesn't support frame retransmissions.

+## 5.5 Thread Safety

+The 802.15.4 Radio HAL is not thread safe.
+As a consecuence of this, it is required that the Bottom-Half processor and all function calls to the Radio HAL API run in the same thread context.
+This is the same approach of the `netdev` interface.

+As a future work this work can be adapted to be thread safe.

 # 6 802.15.4 Radio HAL Interface definition

 ## 6.1 Radio Operations